dtankdempse/thetvapp-m3u/README.md

 ### Pulling the Docker Image

-To get started, pull the latest version of the M3U Playlist Proxy Docker image with the following command:
+To get started, pull the latest version of the Docker image with the following command:

 `docker pull dtankdemp/thetvapp-m3u:latest`